VukolRo/born2beRoot/packages.md

     $ usermod -aG user42 <user_name>
     $ usermod -aG sudo <user_name>
     ```
-    `getent group user42` shows who in that group
+    `$ getent group user42` shows who in that group
+    `groups` run that command to see in which groups your user belongs

 - `apt` *Advanced Packaging Tool*
   `apt [options] command`